Xentrk/x3mRouting/README.md

   * The script **x3mRouting_client_nvram.sh** now stores the nvram files in **/jffs/addons/x3mRouting** rather than **/jffs/configs**.

 ## Version 2.0.0 Update Process
-You won't be able to update to Version 2.0.0 using the existing x3mRouting Installation Menu due to the installation menu changes described above.
+You won't be able to update to Version 2.0.0 using the existing **x3mRouting** Menu due to the installation menu changes described above.

-  1. Copy and paste the command below into an SSH session to download the new x3mRouting menu to **/jffs/addons/x3mRouting** and create a symbolic link to **/opt/bin/x3mRouting** which provides the ability to access the menu by typing **x3mRouting** at the command line.
+  1. Copy and paste the command below into an SSH session to download the new x3mRouting menu.

 ````
 sh -c "$(curl -sL https://raw.githubusercontent.com/Xentrk/x3mRouting/x3mRouting-NG/Install_x3mRouting.sh)"